LoneSalmon/Active-Directory/README.md

 <h3>🛠️ Installing & Configuring Routing & Remote Access Services (RRAS) 🛠️</h3>

-- Now that we're done with the pre-requisites, let's dive into creating the actual RRAS Server on our Windows Server Machine.  <br>
+- Now that we're done with the prerequisites, let's dive into creating the actual RRAS Server on our Windows Server Machine.  <br>
 - We will begin by going to Manage > Selecting "Add Roles and Features".  <br>
 - Select "Role-based or feature-based installation".  <br>
 - Select our SRV1 from the server pool like we did with our DCs.  <br>
-- In the "Server Roles" Tab, we will scroll-down and select the "Remote Access" role:  <br>
+- In the "Server Roles" Tab, we will scroll down and select the "Remote Access" role:  <br>

 <p align="center">
   <img src="https://github.com/LoneSalmon/Active-Directory/blob/main/Media/RRAS-1.png">
 </p>  <br>

-- We will not change anything with the feautres.  <br>
+- We will not change anything with the features.  <br>
 - Once we get to the Role Services tab, we will need to select "Routing":  <br>

 <p align="center">